scriptmaster/simple-marko-router/README.md

 ## Routing for markojs

 - Provides two marko tags: <router ... /> and &lt;aa href="" />
-- Also availabe in short form: router and ala
+- Also availabe in short form: router and aa

 ## npm install